polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 **Notice** - We suggest you don't buy the cheapest VPS droplet from DigitalOcean, but rather choose the basic droplet that costs you $24 per month.
-This is because the cheapest droplet is simply not powerful enough to run two web apps, MySQL and docker.
+This is because the cheapest droplet is simply not powerful enough to run two web apps, MySQL, and docker.
 You might be able to manage with a $12 droplet, but definitely not the cheapest droplet.

 Only _after_ you have created two DNS A records using your domain provider continue with this guide.